Who are we?

 There are a number of ways that you can support BirdLife and contribute to protecting Australia's birds.
-Many people choose to become a Wildbird Protector and give a regular amount each month.
+Many people choose to give a regular amount each month.
 Others become a Member so that they can be more involved and have a say by voting at AGMs or taking up office-bearer positions.

-Members and Wildbird Protectors receive Australian Birdlife, the quarterly award winning bird and habitat conservation magazine and e-news.
+Members and monthly donors receive Australian Birdlife, the quarterly award winning bird and habitat conservation magazine and e-news.
 Members also get access to online and print science based journals and publications.